Flatt History, Family Crest & Coats of Arms

 Early Notables of the Flatt family (pre 1700)

-More information is included under the topic Early Flatt Notables in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) are included under the topic Early Flatt Notables in all our PDF Extended History products and printed products wherever possible.

 In the United States, the name Flatt is the 6,652nd most popular surname with an estimated 4,974 people with that name.